 If you do not benefit from a service provided, then the service charge will not include the costs of that service, for example if you have direct access to your property from external areas without accessing internal common parts, you will not share the costs of internal communal cleaning, lighting and other similar costs.

 We have a separate process for charging leaseholders and shared owners for the cost of major or recurring works using the consultation method set out under Section 20 of the Landlord and Tenant Act 1985.
 This applies where the cost of works for each household exceeds £250 or £100 per annum for a contract lasting more than one year.
 We will provide more details to those affected at the time of every Section 20 consultation.

 If you are a leaseholder or shared owner and live at a scheme with a reserve fund in place, we will provide you with an annual reserve fund statement.
 The reserve fund aims to cover the replacement or renewal of key facilities such as roof replacement or cyclical decorations and associated repairs.
 The value is based on estimated life cycle costings for the key facilities.
 Contributions are held in separate interest bearing accounts and are accounted for on a scheme basis and reviewed annually.

 How to contact us about service charges

-Please contact the Leasehold Services Officer if you have further questions about your service charge.
+Please contact the Customer Experience Team on 020 7354 5500 if you have further questions about your service charge.

-If you are experiencing affordability problems with paying your service charges we can refer you to or tell you about agencies that can provide free independent advice.
+If you are experiencing affordability problems with paying your service charges we can refer you to agencies that can provide free independent advice.

 Leaseholders and shared owners have the right to ask a First Tier Tribunal (Property Chamber – Residential Property) to decide on a dispute about service charges.
 The Tribunal is independent of government and landlords.
 Please see their website for more information.